-Based upon the sieving properties of the filters and the plasma volume of the patient, the percentage reduction in immune complexes was higher than the expected calculations.4 This suggests changes in the body's clearing and production rates for these solutes.
-Studies have shown that plasma exchange causes reversal of splenic blockage of reticuloendothelial function and that there is an inverse correlation between splenic function and the level of C1q binding material.17
+Based upon the sieving properties of the filters and the plasma volume of the patient, the percentage reduction in immune complexes was higher than the expected calculations.
+This suggests changes in the body's clearing and production rates for these solutes.
+Studies have shown that plasma exchange causes reversal of splenic blockage of reticuloendothelial function and that there is an inverse correlation between splenic function and the level of C1q binding material.
+To quirement for macromolecule removal with this technique, precipitation has been reported to occur immediately12 and may not in certain cases require long cooling periods.

 The on-line precipitation in the cooling circuit observed in the early treatments in part related to the high concentration of cryoglobulins in the plasma.
-Although on-line precipitation is not a requirement for macromolecule removal with this technique, precipitation has been reported to occur immediately12 and may not in certain cases require long cooling periods.
+Although on-line precipitation is not a re-

 A further point of discussion with regard to cooling is its effect on sieving.
-With the Plasmaflo device, previous studies have shown that complete albumin sieving occurs when particle-free solutions are filtered at 37°C.18 Therefore, rejection of albumin by the cryofilter may be related to the presence of the higher molecular weight substances, possibly generated in the circuit.
+With the Plasmaflo device, previous studies have shown that complete albumin sieving occurs when particle-free solutions are filtered at 37°C. Therefore, rejection of albumin by the cryofilter may be related to the presence of the higher molecular weight substances, possibly generated in the circuit.
 In studies of the filtered proteins collected by resuspension and reprecipitation, albumin is present in the precipitate.
-It is therefore most probable that in the cooling and filtration process, albumin is removed from the solution nonspecifically by entrapment among the macromolecules.
+It is therefore most probable that in the cooling and filtration process, albumin is removed from the solution non-specifically by entrapment among the macromolecules.
 Protein-heparin complexes may also be formed and affect sieving.